NVIDIA/nim-deploy/cloud-service-providers/google-cloud/vertexai/python/README.md

 # NVIDIA NIM on GCP Vertex AI

 **NVIDIA NIM** is a set of microservices designed to accelerate the deployment of generative AI models across the cloud, data center, and workstations.
 NIMs are categorized by model family and a per model basis.
+Leveraging NVIDIA’s GPU acceleration on Google Cloud Platform, NIM offers an efficient and scalable path to inference with unparalleled performance.

 This repository demonstrates [llama3-8b-instruct NIM](https://build.nvidia.com/meta/llama3-8b) deploy and inference on **GCP Vertex AI** with NVIDIA GPUs.

 ## Prerequisites
 * [NGC API KEY](https://org.ngc.nvidia.com/setup/personal-keys)